All Runners were originally bred in Southeast Asia for high egg production and excellent mobility.

 As they are light in weight, there is also less chance of them trampling the vegetation in your garden or yard.

-Because of the high egg production of the native ducks, duck eggs are used in a variety of ways in Southeast Asia.
+Because of the high egg production of the native ducks, there are many duck eggs used in Southeast Asia.
 Not only do they replace the typical chicken egg but duck

 eggs are made into two unique products, the balut (a partially incubated duck egg) and the salted egg (fresh eggs put in a salt solution or salt mud until the salt